How to register and use the VAT Mini One Stop Shop (VAT MOSS) to report and pay VAT due on sales of digital services to consumers in the EU.

-HMRC may conduct checks on your business to make sure you’re following the VAT MOSS rules and keeping appropriate records correctly.
-If you consistently don’t comply with the rules for the scheme, HMRC may exclude you from using the scheme.
-If this happens you’ll be sent a message through the online service, and you won’t be able to use the scheme anywhere in the EU for up to 2 years.
-This means that you’ll have to register for VAT in each of the EU member states where you make digital supplies to consumers.
-You will also have to make VAT Returns and VAT payments to each of those member states every quarter.
+HMRC may carry out checks on your business to make sure you’re following VAT MOSS rules and keeping records correctly.
+If you regularly don’t follow the rules you may be removed from the scheme.
+If HMRC decides to do this, you’ll be sent a message through the online service and won’t be able to use the scheme anywhere in the EU for up to 2 years.

 If you receive a VAT MOSS penalty or fine from the EU member state where your VAT is due, you must pay or resolve any disputes with that tax authority.
 You’ll need to pay any penalty or fine in the currency of that country.

 If you’re registered for VAT MOSS, the tax authority of the member state where you make digital sales to consumers has the legal right to audit your VAT MOSS Return (PDF, 45KB).
 Normally the tax authority of your home member state will co-ordinate any audit request and contact you about this.

 From 1 January 2015, the VAT on e-Services (VoeS) scheme was replaced by the Non-Union VAT MOSS scheme.
 The VoeS website will remain open to businesses already registered for VoeS so they can submit any missing returns.